t1protocol/t1/contracts/TUTORIAL.md

 ### Getting Funds on 𝚝𝟷

-The easiest way to get funds onto 𝚝𝟷 is to use the [devnet portal](https://devnet.t1protocol.com)
+The easiest way to get funds onto t1 is to bridge your own sepolia funds into our layer 2.
+Everyone can do so navigating our [devnet portal](https://devnet.t1protocol.com).

 ## Deploying Contracts